bellonbits/YouTubeChannel-Analysis/README.md

-##Kenya YouTube Channels Analysis
+#Kenya YouTube Channels Analysis
-Overview
+n\Overview

 This project involves analyzing YouTube channels in Kenya to understand trends in video content, subscriber growth, and engagement metrics.
 By leveraging the YouTube Data API, Python, and various data analysis tools, this project aims to provide valuable insights into the performance of Kenyan YouTube channels.

 Tools and Technologies

     Python: The primary programming language used for data analysis and API interactions.